gugitia/chromiumApp/README.md

 # Attention
-The project is on his first sprint,  the mvp is no ready yet.
+The project is on his first sprint,  the mvp is not ready yet.

 # Getting Started with Create React App